kwur/new-kwur-site/_posts/2012-12-12-a-very-late-recap-kwur-kslu-kickball-2012.md

   </p>

   <p>
-    Back in October, the KWUR Kickball All-stars played the KSLUzers in the annual kickball showdown. &nbsp;While our athletic skills may not have led us to victory, we surely had the most fun and a valiant effort was made by all!
+    Back in October, the KWUR Kickball All-stars played the KSLUzers in the annual kickball showdown.
+While our athletic skills may not have led us to victory, we surely had the most fun and a valiant effort was made by all!
   </p>

   <p>